MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.form: 40
-ms.date: 04/01/2021
+ms.date: 12/12/2023
 ms.author: bholtorf
 ---
-# <a name="close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal"></a>Close Open Item Ledger Entries Resulting from Fixed Application in the Item Journal
+# Close open item ledger entries resulting from fixed application in the Item Journal

 You can use the **Applies-from Entry** field on the **Item Journal** page to create a fixed application between an inbound transaction and the original outbound transaction.
 For example, to correct the outbound transaction or to process its return.